turbot/steampipe-plugin-alicloud/docs/tables/alicloud_rds_instance.md

   db_instance_status='Running';
 ```

-### List of security ips for a particular DB Instance
+### List of security ips for a particular DB Instance.
+## An array that consists of IP addresses in the IP address whitelist.

 ```sql
 select